abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-lab-overview-v2.md

 ### Virtual machine management

 LocalBox comes with [guest VM management in Azure portal](https://learn.microsoft.com/azure/azure-local/manage/azure-arc-vm-management-overview).
-The LocalBox documentation will walk you through how to use this feature, including configuring VM images from Azure marketplace and creating VMs on your instance.
+The LocalBox documentation will walk you through how to use this feature, including configuring VM images from the Azure marketplace and creating VMs on your instance.

 ### AKS enabled by Azure Arc on Azure Local